Full 2014 Toyota Venza Review

 The interior design of the Toyota Venza is attractive and practical, with a sleek center console that features a high-mounted shift lever for the transmission that frees up space between the seats.
 This allows for a large console bin, generously sized cupholders and smaller bins that are perfect for smartphones and other personal effects.

-Like the Outback and similarly sized midsize crossover SUVs, the Venza's backseat offers plenty of legroom, and reclining seatback cushions increase comfort on long trips.
+Tall doors and a low step-in height make the Venza one of the easiest cars to get in and out of, even in tight spaces.
+For the mobility-challenged, it is one of the better vehicles to consider.
+And like the Outback and similarly sized midsize crossover SUVs, the Venza's backseat offers plenty of legroom, and reclining seatback cushions increase comfort on long trips.
 And there's enough shoulder- and hiproom to seat three children across back here.
-The driver seat is a little less comfortable, however, and it could use a greater range of adjustability.
+The driver seat is less comfortable, however, and it could use more padding, greater lateral support and a greater range of adjustability.
 The cargo area can swallow 70 cubic feet of stuff with the rear seats folded and a healthy 36.2 cubes with the seats up.

 Like most other midsize crossovers, the 2014 Toyota Venza is designed for comfort, utility and ease of driving.
-The base four-cylinder engine delivers adequate power for most driving situations, but we'd still recommend paying extra for the V6 engine.
+The base four-cylinder engine delivers adequate power for most driving situations, but you'll notice it when pushed to the limit, so we'd still recommend paying extra for the smoother V6 engine.
 Not only does it provide quick acceleration, its fuel economy pretty much equals the four-cylinder's mpg ratings.

-If you're used to driving smaller, sportier cars, you might find the Venza's steering short on feedback, but in general, this tall wagon handles reasonably well considering its utilitarian purpose.
+If you're used to driving smaller, sportier cars, you might find the Venza's steering short on feedback, but in general, this tall wagon grips and handles exceptionally well considering its utilitarian purpose.
 More relevant to most consumers is ride comfort, and the Venza has it in spades.
 Even with the 20-inch wheels, its suspension does a fine job of smoothing out pockmarked pavement.